Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Zach McKinstry At The Plate

-- McKinstry has 18 doubles, four triples, eight home runs and 40 walks while hitting .236.
+- McKinstry has 18 doubles, four triples, eight home runs and 40 walks while batting .234.

+- In 60.2% of his 128 games this season, McKinstry has picked up at least one hit.
+He's also had 17 multi-hit games.

-- In 6.3% of his games this season, he has hit a home run, and 1.8% of his trips to the dish.
+- He has hit a long ball in 6.3% of his games this season, and 1.7% of his trips to the plate.

-- McKinstry has picked up an RBI in 18.9% of his games this season, with more than one RBI in 4.7% of his games.
-He has also driven in three or more runs in one contest.
+- McKinstry has driven home a run in 24 games this year (18.8%), including more than one RBI in 4.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.